Port of Piraeus: Under COSCO ownership

 In October 2009 Greece leased docks 2 and 3 from PPA to the China Ocean Shipping (Group) Company (in short: COSCO) for a 35-year-period.
 For its presence at the port COSCO is paying 100 million euros every year.
 Terminal 1 is operated by PPA S.A. and has a capacity of nearly 1 million TEUs.
 Terminal 2's capacity is 3 million TEUs and is run by Piraeus Container Terminal PCT S.A., a subsidiary of COSCO.
 In 2013, PCT finished the construction of Terminal 3 with a capacity of roughly 2.7 million TEU.
 The total port capacity is 6.7 m TEUs.
 COSCO's involvement was accompanied by protest.
 According to trade unionists of PPA, the arrival of COSCO led to reductions in salary and social benefits, exclusion of union members and increased pressures on time and performance at the expense of worker safety.
 According to an interview in 2012 with Harilaos N. Psaraftis, a professor of maritime transport in Athens, in some cases the salaries of workers were $181,000 a year with overtime before the 20% general pay-cuts imposed on public employees.
 Due to union safety rules a team of nine people was required to work a gantry crane.
 COSCO pays around $23,300 and only requires four people at a crane.

 Economic performance of container handling has greatly improved since 2009.
 Before COSCO took over, the port's container handling record was at 1.5 million TEUs.
 These figures rose to 3.692 million containers in 2017.
 As a result, revenue and profits soared.
 In 2017 the Athens stock exchange listed company (OLP) almost doubled its pre-tax profits from 11 to 21.2 million euros.

-The port is also used by Chinese naval vessels assigned to escort merchant vessels against pirate activities along the Somali coast and in the Gulf of Aden since 2008.
+The Piraeus Port Authority S.A.
+(PPA), which operates the country’s largest port, announced that total revenue reached 230.9 million euros ($249.82 million), marking a five percent increase from 2023, according to a press statement.
+Pre-tax profits rose to 112.9 million euros, reflecting a 17.4 percent increase compared to 2023, while after-tax profits climbed to 87.4 million euros, up by 30.8 percent year-on-year.